mudge/mudge.github.com/_posts/2011-01-29-combining-and-compressing-disqus-and-google-analytics-javascript.markdown

 </script>
 {% endhighlight %}

-At this point you can now turn to more brutal compressors such as [YUI Compressor][] or the aforementioned [Closure Compiler][] which (after heeding [JSLint][]'s advice) will result in a final single snippet like so (line breaks added for some semblance of readability):
+At this point you can now turn to more brutal compressors such as [YUI Compressor][] or the aforementioned [Closure Compiler][] which (after some tweaks to keep [JSLint][] happy) will result in a final single snippet like so (line breaks added for some semblance of readability):

 {% highlight html %}
 <script>